syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 N> In case, if the orientation of the `StackLayout` is horizontal, then you have to set the HorizontalOptions instead.
 In some case, you may have to set both the “VerticalOptions” and “HorizontalOptions” of the SfDataGrid based on its parent.

-## Loading SfDataGrid with specified Height and Width
+## Loading SfDataGrid with specified height and width

 SfDataGrid can be load with specific height and width inside different layouts using [SfDataGrid.HeightRequest](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~HeightRequest.html) and [SfDataGrid.WidthRequest](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~WidthRequest.html) property.

-If you load SfDataGrid as a single child to its parent, then you need to set the [HorizontalOptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~HorizontalOptions.html) and [VerticalOptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~VerticalOptions.html) for the grid accordingly.
+If you load SfDataGrid as a single child to its parent, set the [HorizontalOptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~HorizontalOptions.html) and [VerticalOptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~VerticalOptions.html) for the grid accordingly.

-The following code example illustrates how this can be done.
+The following code example illustrates how this can be done:

 {% tabs %}
 {% highlight xaml %}